nikkiehh2020/ai_tutorial/README.md

 ```bash
 git clone <enter_path_to_repo>.git
 ```
-A directory called `pyproject_starter` will be created where the command was executed.
-This `pyproject_starter` directory will be referred to as the "package root directory" throughout the project.
+A directory called `ai_tutorial` will be created where the command was executed.
+This `ai_tutorial` directory will be referred to as the "package root directory" throughout the project.

 ### Setting Up New Project